cwanjugu/Qarol-Curriculum-vitae/README.md

 * This is a great place to be
 * Run today and walk tomorrow
 ## Known Bugs
-* there are some issues which had not been solved yet but coming soon, shall be solved
+* There are some issues which had not been solved yet but coming soon, shall be solved
 ## Technologies Used
 *HTML
 *CSS